 This course is 100% coursework.
 Students create a portfolio of skills-based work to demonstrate their achievements.
-To complete a module, a student must do a minimum of 10 hours' work.
-There are two levels of pass and to achieve level 2 requires more detailed work and a greater level of independence.
+To complete a module, a student will work with their teacher to complete all elements required for submission.
+Each module/unit will achieve a separate certificate and award through the King's Trust